Universality for polynomial invariants on ribbon graphs with half-ribbons: Introduction

 The rest of this paper is organized as follows.
-In section 2, we give an overview of the BR polynomial and its universality property.
-In section 3, we recall some results on the BR polynomial for ribbon graphs with flags.
-In section 4, we give our main result which is the proof of the universality theorem of this polynomial.
-We define a polynomial invariant on classes of ribbon graphs related by moves of flags and we prove the universality property of this latter polynomial in section 5.
+In section \ref{sect:BRpoly}, we give an overview of the BR polynomial and its universality property.
+Section \ref{sect:bropen} recalls some results on the BR polynomial $\cR$ for ribbon graphs with HRs and introduces two multivariate versions $\widetilde{\cQ}$ and $\cQ$ of that invariant.
+The next section \ref{sect:univ} delivers our main result which is the proof of the universality theorem of $\cQ$.
+We finally define a polynomial invariant on classes of ribbon graphs related by moves of HRs and prove its universality property in section \ref{sect:moves}.